nia-q/dps-expressjs-challenge/README.md

 ## Overview

+## Implemented Features

+- **Projects**
+  - Create a new project
+  - Retrieve all projects
+  - Retrieve a project by ID
+  - Update a project by ID
+  - Delete a project by ID (and corresponding report)

+- **Reports**
+  - Create a new report
+  - Retrieve reports by project ID
+  - Retrieve a report by ID
+  - Update a report by ID
+  - Delete a report by ID

+- **Special Endpoint**
+  - Retrieve all reports where a specific word appears at least three times in the text field

 This repository contains a very basic web application based on Typescript and Express.js.
 Main application file is `index.ts`.
 Node and npm are required.

 ## Environment Setup